andres20980/kasten-docs/docs/access.md

 where Veeam Kasten was installed is kasten-io and the Veeam Kasten ServiceAccount in that namespace is named k10-k10, then the ClusterRoleBinding would be named kasten-io-k10-k10-admin.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_access_rbac.md
-## Veeam Kasten RBAC
-- Dashboard Access
-- API and Command Line
-- Authentication
-- Authorization
-- Veeam Kasten RBAC
-Default Veeam Kasten ClusterRoles
-K10-Admin
-K10-Basic
-K10-Config-View
-RBAC Permissions
-- Default Veeam Kasten ClusterRoles
-K10-Admin
-K10-Basic
-K10-Config-View
-- K10-Admin
-- K10-Basic
-- K10-Config-View
-- RBAC Permissions
-- Veeam Kasten RBAC Dashboard
--
-- Accessing Veeam Kasten
-- Veeam Kasten RBAC
-For facilitating role-based access for users, Veeam Kasten leverages Kubernetes ClusterRoles and Bindings.
-RBAC Overview
-- Default Veeam Kasten ClusterRoles
-K10-Admin
-K10-Admin Binding
-K10-Namespace-Admin
-K10-Basic
-K10-Basic ClusterRole
-K10-Basic Binding
-K10-Basic-Config ClusterRole
-K10-Basic-Config Binding
-K10-Config-View
-K10-Config-View Binding
-- K10-Admin
-K10-Admin Binding
-K10-Namespace-Admin
-- K10-Admin Binding
-- K10-Namespace-Admin
-- K10-Basic
-K10-Basic ClusterRole
-K10-Basic Binding
-K10-Basic-Config ClusterRole
-K10-Basic-Config Binding
-- K10-Basic ClusterRole
-- K10-Basic Binding
-- K10-Basic-Config ClusterRole
-- K10-Basic-Config Binding
-- K10-Config-View
-K10-Config-View Binding
-- K10-Config-View Binding
-Default Veeam Kasten ClusterRoles
-### Default Veeam Kasten ClusterRoles
-Every Veeam Kasten deployment comes installed with three default Veeam Kasten ClusterRoles: k10-admin, k10-basic, and k10-config-view.
-### K10-Admin
-The k10-admin ClusterRole is useful for administrators who want uninterrupted access to all Veeam Kasten operations.
-The k10-admin user is allowed to work with all Veeam Kasten APIs including profiles, policies, policy presets, actions, restore points, transform sets and blueprint bindings.
-Note
-k10-admin will be installed under the name <release_name>-admin The following is an example of the k10-admin ClusterRole:
-### K10-Admin Binding
-The k10-admin ClusterRole needs a ClusterRoleBinding.
-The admin access needs to be cluster-wide.
-Veeam Kasten creates a ClusterRoleBinding for a default Group k10:admins.
-Admin users can be added to this k10:admin Group and will be able to use the above k10-admin ClusterRole.
-For individual users and service accounts, the k10-admin ClusterRole needs a ClusterRoleBinding.
-The admin access needs to be cluster-wide.
-To bind the k10-admin ClusterRole, use the following command The above kubectl command will create the following ClusterRoleBinding object Alternatively, you can also bind the ClusterRole to a ServiceAccount.
-If you want k10-admin access given to existing users and do not want to create new clusterrole bindings, you can add the rules from above k10-admin role to existing cluster roles.
-### K10-Namespace-Admin
-The k10-ns-admin Role is added for secrets, configmaps access in the Veeam Kasten release namespace. k10-ns-admin will be installed under the name <release_name>-ns-admin The following is an example of the k10-ns-admin Role:
-The k10-ns-admin Role needs a RoleBinding in the release namespace.
-Veeam Kasten creates a RoleBinding for a default Group k10:admins in the Veeam Kasten release namespace.
-Admin users can be added to this Group and will be able to use the above k10-ns-admin Role.
-To bind the k10-ns-admin Role, use the following command The above kubectl command will create the following RoleBinding object Alternatively, you can also bind the Role to a ServiceAccount.
-### K10-Basic
-### K10-Basic ClusterRole
-The k10-basic ClusterRole is useful for administrators who want to give some operational Veeam Kasten access to users in specific namespaces.
-A user with the k10-basic ClusterRole is allowed to backup and restore applications in the namespaces they have access to.
-This user can create policies in the application's namespace to backup and export the application.
-The k10-basic ClusterRole also gives access to view applications, actions, and restore point details in their namespaces.
-A user with the k10-basic ClusterRole is also allowed to cancel actions in the namespaces they have access to. k10-basic will be installed under the name <release_name>-basic The following is an example of the k10-basic ClusterRole:
-### K10-Basic Binding
-The k10-basic ClusterRole needs a RoleBinding in the namespace(s) the user needs access to.
-To bind the k10-basic ClusterRole, use the following command If you want k10-basic access given to existing users and do not want to create new role bindings, you can add the rules from above k10-basic role to existing roles.
-### K10-Basic-Config ClusterRole
-The k10-basic-config ClusterRole can be used by administrators to give basic users access to specific location profiles or blueprints in Veeam Kasten's namespace.
-An example of the k10-basic-config ClusterRole:
-### K10-Basic-Config Binding
-The k10-basic-config ClusterRole needs a RoleBinding in K10's namespace to give access to basic users to specific location profiles or blueprints.
-To bind the k10-basic-config ClusterRole, use the following command
-### K10-Config-View
-The k10-config-view ClusterRole is useful for administrators who want to give K10 config view access to some users.
-The k10-config-view ClusterRole gives a user read-only access to K10 config information, including profiles, policies, policy presets, transform sets and blueprint bindings on the dashboard. k10-config-view will be installed under the name <release_name>-config-view The following is an example of the k10-config-view ClusterRole:
-### K10-Config-View Binding
-The k10-config-view ClusterRole needs a ClusterRoleBinding.
-The config-view access needs to be cluster-wide.
-To bind the k10-config-view ClusterRole, use the following command If you want k10-config-view access given to existing users and do not want to create new clusterrole bindings, you can add the rules from above k10-config-view role to existing cluster roles.
-### RBAC Permissions
-For viewing Kubernetes RBAC objects on the K10 Dashboard UI, additional RBAC permissions are required for users.
-The following Cluster Role will give access to list Kubernetes RBAC objects across the cluster.
-Warning
-Although you can grant additional verbs such as create, update, and delete this will allow users to escalate their own privileges.
-This allows them to grant themselves administrative privileges.
-Please refer to Kubernetes documentation for more details.
-The corresponding Cluster Role Binding is needed to bind the Cluster Role to users and groups.
-© Copyright 2017-2024, Kasten, Inc.
-### latest_access_authorization.md
-## Authorization
-- Dashboard Access
-- API and Command Line
-- Authentication
-- Authorization
-Administrative Access
-Limited Access
-Additional RBAC Access
-- Administrative Access
-- Limited Access
-- Additional RBAC Access
-- Veeam Kasten RBAC
-- Veeam Kasten RBAC Dashboard
--
-- Accessing Veeam Kasten
-- Authorization
-### Administrative Access
-For admin access, make sure that when using kubectl or trying to access the Veeam Kasten dashboard with Token Authentication you authenticate with a user that has a ClusterRoleBinding to the predefined k10-admin role.
-### Limited Access
-Non-admin users may be granted limited permissions to Veeam Kasten.
-Read-only access to the dashboard config is granted by creating a ClusterRoleBinding between the user and the predefined k10-config-view role.
-In addition, users may be granted operational access to their applications by creating a RoleBinding to the k10-basic role in their application's namespace.
-### Additional RBAC Access
-Veeam Kasten now supports a more flexible permissions model which allows scoping of user permissions to perform Veeam Kasten actions only within the context of specified applications.
-Check out Veeam Kasten RBAC for more information.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_access_gcp_details_gcp_console_dashboard.md
 ## Veeam Kasten Dashboard Directly From the Google Cloud Console